 The National Institute on Aging reports that half of people over the age of 85 may have some form of dementia.
 This does not mean that dementia is an unavoidable part of aging.
 There are many people who never display signs of dementia, but receiving a diagnosis may be an ongoing concern for them.

 Dementia is one of the main reasons that seniors will lose their independence.
 This affects millions of people, with over 50 million people currently living with it.
 Being aware of the signs of early dementia may allow you to recognize the symptoms in your loved one.
 Early diagnosis can assist you in getting help and accessing treatment for your loved one.

-You may see that your loved one is struggling to resolve spatial relationships of various types.
-They may have trouble with the distance between the table and the chair or the distance between a glass and the shelf.
+You may see that your loved one is struggling to resolve spatial relationships of various types, such as having trouble with the distance between the table and the chair or the distance between a glass and the shelf.

 They may also struggle to find the right words.
 We all forget words from time to time and eventually remember them.
-People with dementia cannot retrieve the word even after trying for a time.
+People with dementia often cannot retrieve the word even after trying many times.
 Your loved one may also begin to repeat sentences within a conversation or say the same thing repeatedly in a short period of time.

-- Trouble with money.
 Troubles with finances can indicate the earliest stage of dementia.
-Managing money requires you to be able to think, remember and reason.
+Managing money requires you to be able to think, remember, and reason.
 These functions deteriorate with dementia.
 Your loved one may:

 - No longer be able to keep track of spending

 - Buy things but not remember why they did

 - Leave an inappropriately large tip or not know how to settle the check